-The state appropriation for FY12 for the Health Center is \$123.5 million.
-The Health Center expects State fringe benefit support of \$52.5 million, along with \$13.5 million for the John Dempsey Hospital fringe benefit differential.
-Of the Health Center's \$627.7 million in revenue for FY12, sources other than the state appropriation account for an increase of \$30.8 million.
-Clinical revenue is projected at \$351.8 million, a 4.8% increase over FY11.
-Clinical revenues for JDH are forecast to increase 5.3% over FY11 and the revenue increase is due to a slight volume increase of 2.0% and 2.2% in rate.
-For UConn Medical Group (UMG), the overall increase to net patient revenue is 4.4% of which 2.9% is based on volume and the remainder is due to rate increases.
+The state appropriation for FY12 for the Health Center is \$109.7 million.
+The Health Center expects State fringe benefit support of \$58.7 million, along with \$13.5 million for the John Dempsey Hospital fringe benefit differential.
+Of the Health Center's \$626.8 million in revenue for FY12, sources other than the state appropriation account for an increase of \$33.2 million.
+Clinical revenue is projected at \$351.8 million, a 5.1% increase over FY11.
+Clinical revenues for JDH are forecast to increase 1.2% over FY11 and the revenue increase is due to a slight volume increase of 2.0%.
+For the UConn Medical Group (UMG), the overall increase to net patient revenue is 6.4% of which 2.9% is based on volume and the remainder is due to rate increases.

 In FY12, we expect research revenue activity to increase.
-Research revenue is budgeted at \$86.6 million, a 1.4% increase over the prior year.
-Income related to the placement of interns and residents is \$51.9 million, an increase of 9.1% which includes a full year of the 15% rate for the cost recovery of operating the graduate medical education program.
-Tuition and fee revenue is \$18.5 million, which reflects the rate increases approved by the Board. \$99.5 million (on both the revenue and the expense side) reflects the contract with the Department of Correction for inmate health services.
+Research revenue is budgeted at \$86.6 million, a 2.1% increase over the prior year.
+Income related to the placement of interns and residents is \$53.0 million, an increase of 11.3% which includes a full year of the 15% rate for the cost recovery of operating the graduate medical education program.
+Tuition and fee revenue is \$18.7 million, which reflects the rate increases approved by the Board. \$97.0 million (on both the revenue and the expense side) reflects the contract with the Department of Correction for inmate health services.